Memories of Margaritaville

 Sometimes they played for tips at the Bamboo Room, a sailor’s bar on Applerouth Lane (currently Mary Ellen’s).
-The problem was most of the sailors would buy a round for the band instead of tip.
+The problem was most of the sailors would buy a round for the band instead of cash tip.
 The beer was appreciated but they really needed money.

 Gary played with a group, that sometimes-included Jimmy Buffet, at John Brown’s Bar (currently the Bull and Whistle).
 Greg “Fingers” Taylor had just arrived in town and soon joined in singing and playing.
 They would rehearse at Gary’s apartment together.
 Gary remembered Jimmy was traveling the college circuit and was often out of town for a weekend.
 Buffett started writing music while he lived upstairs and would frequently come to Gary’s practice sessions and try out new songs.
 One day, Jimmy had them help with a new song, “They Don’t Dance Like Carmen No More” and other music that became Jimmy’s first big studio hit, “White Sport Coat and a Pink Crustacean” which was released in June 1973 by Dunhill/ABC Records.